野上記念法政大学能楽研究所 能楽の国際・学際的研究拠点 -

 ・International collaboration towards the publication of “A Companion to Nō and Kyōgen”

-Collaborative research continued from the first phase.
-The nationalities of all 38 people involved in the writing process are: 15 from Japan, 14 from the USA, 5 from Germany, 1 from Italy, 1 from the Czech Republic, 1 from Singapore and 1 from Australia.
-In 2022, a publishing contract was concluded with Brill in the Netherlands.
-Proofreading, indexing and image captioning were carried out.
-Scheduled for publication at the end of August 2024.
+As a joint project continued from the first phase of the centre-led research, thirty-eight researchers of various nationalities were involved in the writing: fifteen from Japan, fourteen from the USA, five from Germany, one from Italy, one from the Czech Republic, one from Singapore, and one from Australia.
+Based on the publishing contract signed in 2022 with Brill, a Dutch publisher, we did proofreading, indexing, and image captioning for the book.
+The publication is scheduled to be at the end of August 2024.

-・Joint research on the transmission of Nō skills and media (interdisciplinary research between theatre studies and sports science).
+・Joint research on the transmission of practical skills and media (interdisciplinary research of theater studies and sports science)

-・Construction of a “word-separating dictionary 単語切り分け辞書” for database searches specialising in chanting and Nō drama biographies (continued)
+・Compilation of a word-segmented dictionary for a database specialized in nō plays and treatises (continued)

-Joint research after a basic agreement on academic exchange was concluded between the National Institute for Japanese Language and Linguistics and Noh Theatre Research Institute.
-Conversion of some text data into XML format and trial morphological analysis using existing dictionaries(中世文語UniDic).
-Partial corpus maintenance and prototype of a dictionary for Nō plays.
+This is a joint project between the National Institute for Japanese Language and Linguistics (NINJAL, or Kokuritsu kokugo kenkyūjo) and Noh Theatre Research Institute.
+We converted some text data into XML format, and conducted a morphological analysis on a trial basis using the existing dictionary, Chūsei Bungo UniDic.
+We also did a partial corpus maintenance and created a prototype dictionary for nō plays.

 2022